laskaramaan/namaste-react/Chapter-2/Notes.md

 Parcel does compression also.
 Parcel makes the app compatible with older version of  with the help of browserlist. parcel uses consistent hashing algorithm to do all the bundling.
+Parcel also does tree shaking.

+### Q.What is tree shaking?
+A. Tree shaking means removing unwanted code.

+    **What is unwanted code?**
+    A. Suppose your app is importing a library and it a gives to 10-20 helper functions, but suppose we use only 2-3 helper functions.Parcel is very smart it will just ignore the unused code.

  How does parcel know about the changes in the files?
     There is something called file watcher algorithm which does this job.
 It is written in C++.